rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-`NgxDataLoaderComponent` simplifies asynchronous data loading in Angular by abstracting away complex tasks such as error handling, cancel/reload strategies, and template display logic.
+`NgxDataLoaderComponent` streamlines asynchronous data loading in Angular by abstracting away tasks such as error handling, cancel/reload strategies, Observable (un)subscriptions, and template display logic.

+To use the component, provide a `loadFn` that returns an `Observable` of the data, along with optional templates for each loading phase.
+The component automatically handles the display logic and loading state, and unsubscribes from the `Observable` on component destroy.

-A key feature of `NgxDataLoaderComponent` is its ability to handle dynamic arguments through the use of `loadFnArgs`.
-This feature enables you to pass in dynamic arguments to `loadFn`, and each time the value changes, `loadFn` is triggered with the new arguments.
-This makes it easy to load data based on route parameters or the value of an input field.
+A noteworthy feature of `NgxDataLoaderComponent` is its ability to process dynamic arguments via `loadFnArgs`.
+This feature permits dynamic arguments to be passed into `loadFn`, and whenever the `loadFnArgs` input value changes, `loadFn` is executed with the new arguments.

-To use the component, provide a `loadFn` that returns an `Observable` of the data, and optional templates for each loading phase.
+This simplifies data loading based on route parameters or input field values.

 ## Features

 - Declarative syntax that handles display and loading logic behind the scenes
+- Automatic unsubscribing from Observables on component destroy
 - Automatic reload on input changes
 - Provides `reload` and `cancel` methods
 - Automatic cancellation of ongoing http requests on cancel/reload/destroy[^note]